garymar2007/GalacticTrading/README.md

     ```
     mvn clean install
     ```

+3. Run the program:
+    ```
+    java -jar target/galaxy-merchant-1.0-SNAPSHOT.jar input.txt output.txt
+    ```
+   where input.txt is the input file and output.txt is the output file.

-3. In order to run the program easily, you should use integration test to run against your input file which resides in resource folder.
+5. In order to run the program easily, you should use integration test to run against your input file which resides in resource folder.

 The integration test will read the input file as input test and generate a output file for the outcome.
 The IT class is GalaxyMerchantIT.java, which is located in src/test/java/com/galaxy/merchant/it folder.